hth313/OS4/doc/secondary.rst

 The ``XEQ'`` replacement function in the Boost module can be used to access secondary functions by name, just as any other function.
-The replacemnt ``ASN'`` function also allows them to be assigned to keys in essentially the same way as ordinary XROM functions.
+The replacement ``ASN'`` function also allows them to be assigned to keys in essentially the same way as ordinary XROM functions.

 Storing secondary functions in programs is also possible using the